 In the US, Deutsche Bank’s Corporate Social Responsibility (CSR) team is celebrating ten years of fulfilling “Winter Wishes” this year, collecting gifts for 1,200 young people in underserved New York City public schools.
 It also supports a gift drive that delivers over 1,000 additional gifts to our Born to Be partner organisations in Harlem and the Bronx, and hosts a creative mentoring party for fifty eight year olds.

-Lareena Hilton, Global Head of Brand Communications & CSR at Deutsche Bank, reflects the end of the year: “We would like to thank our colleagues all over the world for their continued commitment as corporate volunteers and the #PositiveImpact they create in their communities.
+Lareena Hilton, Global Head of Brand Communications & CSR at Deutsche Bank, reflects the end of the year: “We’d like to thank our colleagues all over the world for their continued commitment as corporate volunteers and the #PositiveImpact they create in their communities.
 Our 150th anniversary in 2020 will provide further momentum for their efforts, as we encourage them to find their personal 150 moment within our Plus You volunteering and giving community.
-Watch out for more to come…”
+Watch out for more to come …”

 Season’s greetings to all!